-Stocks trade cautiously after earnings rally
+Stocks mixed as trade worries weighed, strong earnings buoyed

 Texas Instruments fell short in its quarterly revenue estimates, but beat on profit, giving shares a boost.

-Airlines are also in focus as American Airlines reported an 8.3 percent rise in quarterly profit, helped by higher fares.
-JetBlue topped profit and revenue estimates and Southwest Airlines earnings topped expectations, but blamed a drop in revenue on the partial government shutdown.
+Airlines were also in focus as American Airlines reported an 8.3 percent rise in quarterly profit, helped by higher fares.
+JetBlue topped profit and revenue estimates, and Southwest Airlines earnings topped expectations, but blamed a drop in revenue on the partial government shutdown.

 |Ticker